 But what about fiber?

-Yes, that is one thing you won't be getting on the carnivore diet meal plan.
+Yes, that is one thing you won't be adding on the carnivore diet shopping list.
 The only sources of dietary fiber are in plants, so what does that mean?

 Some types of fiber are important for gut bacteria as it helps them flourish and multiply.
 The common idea is that by "starving" these microbes, you could end up with digestive issues.